Viewing this page on your device?

 To make the most out of each worksheet, I had my kids go over each path several times, with a different color each time, and gave a star to the color that stayed in the path the best!

-I cover visual perception quite extensively elsewhere on my site, so pop over and view a whole range of visual perception activities that are easy to implement using regular household objects.
+I cover visual perception quite extensively elsewhere on my site, so follow my links below to view a whole range of free visual perception activities that are easy to implement using regular household objects.

 Develop your preschooler’s hand strength and dexterity to get those little hands ready and primed to control a pencil and write neatly!